node-red/node-red.github.io/docs/getting-started/upgrading.md

 From the Node-RED install directory, copy the following files to another location:

 - `settings.js`, if you have customised it,
-- all files ending in `.json` in the top-level directory,
+- files ending in `.json` in the top-level directory, but not package.json,
 - the entire `lib/` directory,
 - any additional nodes installed in the `nodes/` directory.